Eschatologue/CM_wiki/docs/spells/description/b.md

 A creature that you can see within range makes a Constitution saving throw, taking 8d8 Necrotic damage on a failed save or half as much damage on a successful one.
 A Plant creature automatically fails the save.

-Alternatively, target a nonmagical plant that isn’t a creature, such as a tree or shrub.
-It doesn’t make a save; it simply withers and dies.
+Alternatively, target a nonmagical plant that isn't a creature, such as a tree or shrub.
+It doesn't make a save; it simply withers and dies.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 4.